driesvints/dotfiles/osx/readme.md

 ## Preferences

-Most of the preferences get set automatically with the [preferences.sh](preferences.sh) file but you'll have to do the ones below manually.
+Most of the preferences get set automatically with the [preferences.sh](preferences.sh) file but you'll have to set the ones below manually.

 - Sharing -> Adjust Computer Name